google-labs-code/jules-awesome-list/README.md

 - `// I want to build a web scraper—start me off`
   <sub>Data scraping or automation tools using Python/Node.</sub>

+- `// Bootstrap a WebSocket server with Express and Socket.IO...`
+  <sub>Useful for real-time collaboration tools.</sub>

 ## Contributing